 No Impact.
-The project involves the demolition of the three existing residential units and the development of a new 11-unit multi-family dwelling project.
-The net total number of dwelling units on-site will be eight.
-As of October 5, 2017, the three existing units are fully occupied and according to the submitted Environmental Information Application, a total of six residents reside within the units.
-The applicant will be required to comply with the "Just Cause Eviction" ordinance (GMC Chapter 9.30), which will be monitored by the City's Community Development Housing staff.
+The project involves the demolition of the three existing residential units, the maintenance of two existing units, and the development of a new 23-unit multi-family residential building.
+The total number of net new dwelling units on-site will be 20.
+According to the submitted Environmental Information Form, the five existing units are currently vacant, and as such will not displace any occupants.
 No impacts would occur.